Groundwater discharge of legacy nitrogen at the scale of river networks

 Biogeochemical cycles from stream reaches to river networks

 River networks transport, transform, and retain carbon, nutrients, and other pollutants as water flows from terrestrial landscapes to lakes and oceans.
 Small stream reaches are the most intensely sampled flowing waters, and we work to understand how measurements made in small stream reaches can inform whole stream- and river- network function across landscapes.
-We are currently working on two projects under this topic:
+Here are examples of two recent projects under this topic:

 How do stream ecosystems respond to land development and climate change?
 With this project, we are seeking to understand what drives patterns of stream metabolism within and across streams.
-This large, collaborative NSF Macrosystems Biology project includes nine PIs across six Universities (Emily Bernhard (lead), Jim Heffernan, and Brian McGlynn, Duke University; Bill McDowell, University of New Hampshire; Bob Hall, University of Wyoming; Matt Cohen, University of Florida; Emily Stanley, University of Wisconsin; Nancy Grimm, Arizona State University) and intensive data collection in five biomes coupled with extensive existing datasets of stream ecosystem metabolism across the United States.
-At UConn, Postdoctoral Associate Lauren Koenig (beginning Fall 2017) will continue developing and begin testing process-based models of stream metabolic responses to disturbance regimes at the site and watershed-scales.
+This large, collaborative NSF Macrosystems Biology project includes nine PIs across six Universities (Emily Bernhardt (lead), Jim Heffernan, and Brian McGlynn, Duke University; Bill McDowell, University of New Hampshire; Bob Hall, University of Wyoming; Matt Cohen, University of Florida; Emily Stanley, University of Wisconsin; Nancy Grimm, Arizona State University) and intensive data collection in five biomes coupled with extensive existing datasets of stream ecosystem metabolism across the United States.
+At UConn, Postdoctoral Associate Lauren Koenig will continue developing and begin testing process-based models of stream metabolic responses to disturbance regimes at the site and watershed-scales.
 You can read more about StreamPULSE on the project's website.

 Our goal is to understand and predict the effects of warming and other anthropogenic stressors on stream carbon dynamics.
-This large project, funded by NSF, will examine the effects of temperature on organic carbon processing in forest stream networks, using a multi-scale design that includes a paired-catchment whole-stream warming experiment, an array of warmed streamside channels, laboratory studies of aquatic microbes, and reach- and network-scale modeling.
+This large project, funded by NSF, examines the effects of temperature on organic carbon processing in forest stream networks, using a multi-scale design that includes a paired-catchment whole-stream warming experiment, an array of warmed streamside channels, laboratory studies of aquatic microbes, and reach- and network-scale modeling.
 The fieldwork will take place at the Coweeta Hydrologic Laboratory in North Carolina.
 Collaborators include John Benstead (lead, University of Alabama), Amy Rosemond & Seth Wenger (University of Georgia), Erin Hotchkiss (Virginia Tech), and Vlad Gulis (Coastal Carolina).
-The Helton Lab is seeking a PhD student to collaborate on this project.
-See details here.
+PhD student Danielle Hare leads UConn's efforts on this project.

 Biogeochemical regime shifts in coastal wetland landscapes